-^{} There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates (which have no additional fee).
+\ There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates (which have no additional fee).

-$[\]dagger$ A person getting a "Circuit Breaker" grant can register one vehicle up to 8,000 pounds for half the fee shown.
+† A person getting a "Circuit Breaker" grant can register one vehicle up to 8,000 pounds for half the fee shown.

-^{\$\}frac{1}{2}\$ Starting in the 2010 registration year (for registrations payable in 2009), a \$1 surcharge was added to support the State Police Vehicle Fund.
-Starting in the 2011 registration year, the fee is \$49.50 for anyone who was on active military duty outside the U.S. for at least 90 days during the preceding registration year.
+‡ Starting in the 2010 registration year (calendar year 2009), a \$1 surcharge was added to support the State Police Vehicle Fund.
+Starting in the 2011 registration year (calendar year 2010), the fee is \$49.50 for anyone who was on active military duty outside the U.S. for at least 90 days during the preceding registration year.